 The Public Financing Authority (PFA) was formed in August of 1998.
 TECP is used for the acquisition and renovation of facilities and the acquisition and upgrade of information systems.
-Current projects include the Radio Network and Microwave Towers, the Human Resources/Payroll System Upgrade, the Current Land Records Management & Permit Processing/Tracking System, Design and Construction Work for the Build Out and Remodel of Vacant Space in the County-Owned Building Located at 2220 East Gonzales Road, and the Purchase of Building "A" of the Ruben Castro Human Services Center.
+Current projects include the Current Land Records Management & Permit Processing/Tracking System and the Todd Road Jail Photovoltaic System Project.